cirruslabs/cirrus-ci-docs/docs/guide/quick-start.md

 Once Cirrus CI is installed for a particular repository, a `.cirrus.yml` configuration file should be added to the root of the repository.
 The `.cirrus.yml` defines tasks that will be executed for every build for the repository.

-For a simple Node.js project, your `.cirrus.yml` can look like:
+For a Node.js project, your `.cirrus.yml` could look like:

 ```yaml
 container: